 My Grandfather on my Dad’s side was the Chief of the San Diego/Tijuana Border Patrol in the 1940’s and I used to love to listen to his stories of days down by the border, on our family’s ranch in Chula Vista, herding cattle and training horses.
 I fondly remember him spending hours with me at the barn where I rode and together we would enjoy that certain zen that comes from a day in the sun and dust, working with the horses.
 He was one of my biggest fans, and I his, and together we shared a mutual love of horses—of their strength, intelligence, finesse and beauty.

 Right after the picture below was taken, we got a 20-minute downpour which just added another little element of adventure to the ride.
 Within moments of the first drops, all of the horses did a 180-degree turn so as to put their hindquarters to the rain and shelter their faces as much as possible.
-Quite a site amongst so many horses!
+Quite a sight amongst so many horses!

 One of the more senior cowboys had the designated job of charging up and down the cobblestone street shouting, “Viva Jesus Cristo, Viva Santo San Martin!”.
 The parade officially commenced and in groups of two and three, we made our way up to the Jardín, passing by many waving, smiling spectators to the base of The Parroquía where a full Catholic mass took place to bless the horses and their riders…moving and unforgettable, to say the least.